-Alan B. Miller is the Chairman of our Board of Directors and our Chief Executive Officer.
-Alan B. Miller also serves as Chairman of the Board of Trustees, Chief Executive Officer and President of Universal Health Realty Income Trust ("UHT"), a publicly traded real estate investment trust which commenced operations in 1986.
+Alan B. Miller serves as the Chairman of our Board of Directors and Chief Executive Officer ("CEO").
+Alan B. Miller also serves as the Chairman of the Board of Trustees, CEO and President of Universal Health Realty Income Trust ("UHT"), a publicly traded real estate investment trust which commenced operations in 1986.
 The Company acts as advisor to UHT pursuant to the terms of an annually renewable advisory agreement and also leases the real property of certain of its facilities from UHT.

-Marc D. Miller is a member of our Board of Directors and President of the Company.
-Marc D. Miller is the son of Alan B. Miller, the Chairman of our Board of Directors and our Chief Executive Officer.
+Marc D. Miller serves as our President and a member of our Board of Directors.
+Marc D. Miller is the son of Alan B. Miller.
 Marc D. Miller is a named executive officer and therefore the salary and other compensation arrangements between us and Marc D. Miller are disclosed and described throughout this Proxy Statement.
 Additionally, Marc D. Miller serves as a member of the Board of Trustees of UHT, and also serves as a member of the Board of Directors of Premier, Inc., a healthcare performance improvement alliance which contracts with the Company pursuant to a group purchasing agreement.
-All fees earned by Marc D. Miller in his capacity as a Board member of Premier, Inc. are paid to the Company.

-Warren J. Nimetz, a member of our Board of Directors and a member of the Executive Committee, is a Partner in Norton Rose Fulbright US LLP, the law firm we use as outside corporate counsel.
-We paid approximately \$212,000 in legal fees to this law firm in 2017.
-This law firm also provides personal legal services to Alan B. Miller, our Chief Executive Officer.
-Mr. Nimetz in the trustee of certain trusts for the benefit of Alan B. Miller and his family.
+Warren J. Nimetz, a member of our Board of Directors and a member of the Executive Committee and the Finance Committee, is a Partner in Norton Rose Fulbright US LLP, the law firm we use as outside corporate counsel.
+We paid approximately \$461,000 in legal fees to this law firm in 2018.
+This law firm also provides personal legal services to Alan B. Miller, our CEO.
+Mr. Nimetz is the trustee of certain trusts for the benefit of Alan B. Miller and his family.